-- Childcare vouchers/childcare benefit schemes - Cycle or cyclists safety equipment scheme - Mobile phone scheme (not currently being run at NYCC)
+- Childcare vouchers/childcare benefit schemes - Cycle or cyclist safety equipment scheme - Mobile phone scheme (not currently being run at NYCC)

 Participation in any salary sacrifice arrangement shall have no effect upon the determination of any safeguarded sum to which a teacher may be entitled under any provision of the Document.
+Governing Bodies should ensure that any relevant information about Salary Sacrifice Schemes is made available to staff at their schools, to enable the staff to decide whether or not salary sacrifice is an appropriate option.
+Participation in salary sacrifice is voluntary on the part of staff.

-12. Pay Hearings and Appeals (Teaching staff)
+13. Pay Hearings and Appeals (Teaching staff)